Piscataqua River Bridge: Incidents

 In the early morning hours of August 29, 2024, officers of the New Hampshire State Police and Maine State Police shot a man on the bridge, after he exited his parked vehicle and raised a weapon.
 The man's body fell into the river below, and was later recovered by the Coast Guard.
 An investigation by the Maine Attorney General's office later determined that the man died due to a self-inflicted gunshot prior to falling off the bridge.
 In the afternoon of October 27, 2024, a man who jumped from the bridge was rescued by New Hampshire Marine Patrol personnel, then transported to a local hospital; per subsequent news reports, the man survived and was identified as Eli Robinson, brother of professional basketball player Duncan Robinson.
 On December 3, 2024, police successfully convinced a man having a mental health crisis to climb down from structure on the bridge, after he appeared likely to jump.
 On December 12, 2024, an officer with the Biddeford, Maine, police department was killed in an accident on the Maine side of the bridge shortly after 1 a.m. as he was returning to his home in Portsmouth.

 On April 30, 2025, a man jumped from the bridge and was recovered from the water below, but later died at an area hospital; media reports later identified the man as Eli Robinson, who had survived a jump from the bridge six months prior.
 On May 11, 2025, a juvenile died by suicide by jumping from the bridge; the body was recovered the following morning.
-The frequency of the suicides led the New Hampshire Department of Transportation to install signs giving contact information to the Suicide and Crisis Lifeline.
 On June 6, 2025, a man experiencing a mental health crisis and who appeared to be suicidal was successfully talked down by a Kittery police officer after straddling the bridge's railing.

+Suicide prevention measures

+In May 2025, the frequency of suicides from the bridge led the New Hampshire Department of Transportation to install signs giving contact information to the Suicide and Crisis Lifeline.

+In June 2025, a group of stakeholders—including law enforcement, mental health providers, and officials from New Hampshire and Maine—began to meet regarding suicide prevention for the bridge, such as possibly installing suicide barriers.
+In April 2026, following a feasibility study by an engineering consulting company, suicide barriers were recommended for the bridge.